 Powerful specs and smooth performance

-Google made one helluva phone.
+Google made one hell of a phone.
+After more than six months of using the phone every single day, we have yet to run into any serious stutters or hiccups with the way it performs.
 The sharp Quad HD screen with its 5.5-inch size and 2,560 × 1,440 pixel resolution looks great.
 It’s perfectly luminous and colorful.
 It looks gorgeous next to the screen on the iPhone 7 Plus and less over-saturated than the Galaxy S7 Edge.

-The Pixel XL runs silky smooth.
-We have yet to run into any hiccups, lag, or performance issues with the Pixel.
+The Pixel XL runs silky smooth too.
 Apps open quicker than ever; moving between home screens is smooth and fast; and content loads and scrolls without any stutters on apps like Twitter and Chrome.
 Everything just works.
+That’s not just thanks to the Qualcomm Snapdragon 821 chip powering the device — it’s also thanks to the deep software optimizations.
+Of course, phones like the Snapdragon 835 offer slightly faster performance at this point — but that’s due to the Qualcomm Snapdragon 835 chip, which is simply newer and faster.

 Google’s Pixel XL is the Android phone we’ve always wanted.

 When we first set up the phone, we downloaded 20 plus apps and dozens of songs for offline listening all while using the phone and setting up apps.
 The Pixel didn’t have a single problem through all this stress testing, though it started getting pretty hot.
 It eventually got so hot that it stalled for a few minutes and we had to restart it.
 But that only happened once.
-We think this may be a software issue and we’re asking Google about it.
 We had a similar heat episode when we first got our standard Pixel, but it also disappeared.

 In case you want some benchmarks, we put the Pixel XL through a bunch of them: